 No one can predict commodity prices with certainty, but if you drive an ICE vehicle you can monitor gas prices.
 These days, there are websites and apps that map out gas stations and show their prices so you can find the best deals.

 Moreover, some gas stations also offer loyalty or rewards programs.
 Depending on the program, consumers may buy gas at a discount or earn points that can be exchanged for other rewards.

 If your car is electric, there are ways to save on charging, too.

-If you have a time-of-use plan with your utility company, the electricity you use during off-peak hours can cost considerably less than if you are using it at peak hours.
+If you have a time-of-use plan with your utility company, the electricity you use during off-peak hours can cost considerably less than if you use it at peak hours.

-And that could lead to substantial savings for EV drivers according to Jonathan Elfalan, director of vehicle testing at automotive information website Edmunds.
+That alone could lead to substantial savings for EV drivers, according to Jonathan Elfalan, director of vehicle testing at automotive information website Edmunds.

 “Assuming we used the Southern California Edison time-of-use Prime rate plan, a 2022 Ford Mustang Mach-E RWD with the extended battery, which is rated at 35 kWh/100 miles, would cost as little as $3.85 for 50 miles' worth of power if home charging started at 11 p.m.
 Or it could cost nearly three times as much, $9.45, if the car charged during peak hours,” Elfalan says.

-So instead of plugging your car in as soon as you get home, consider waiting for the cheapest time in order to save more money.
+So instead of plugging your car in as soon as you get home, consider waiting for the ideal time in order to save more money.

 Don't forget about insurance costs